JX-Master/LunaSDK/README.md

 Here are some alternative real-time rendering engines/frameworks that have similar design goals to Luna SDK.

 * [Sakura Engine](https://github.com/SakuraEngine/SakuraEngine) developed by SaeruHikari and other contributors (MIT License).
 * [Horizon Engine](https://github.com/harukumo/HorizonEngine) developed by harukumo.
 * [Piccolo Engine](https://github.com/BoomingTech/Piccolo) developed by Booming Tech and GAMES104 community contributors (MIT License).
+* [CatDogEngine](https://github.com/CatDogEngine/CatDogEngine) developed by T-rvw, Hinageshi01 and other contributors (GPL-2.0 License).

 ## License
 Luna SDK is licensed under the zlib/libpng license, see [LICENSE.txt](./LICENSE.txt) for more information.